Lessons from a year at Hubspot

 Originally posted 2015-05-10

-Tagged: software_engineering, personal
+Tagged: software engineering, personal

 Obligatory disclaimer: all opinions are mine and not of my employer